O'Donoghue v. United States: Legal precedent

-Constitutional and legislative courts
+Constitutional courts and legislative courts

 A constitutional court is organized under Article III of the Constitution to exercise "the judicial power of the United States."
 An Article III court must meet the requirements of Article III to have jurisdiction over the cases that may be heard under Article III.
 That is, the Article III judges must have life tenure under the Good Behavior Clause, and the Compensation Clause requires that their wages never be reduced while they are in office.
-That said, Article III jurisdiction has limits, and a case must fall under a particular type of Article III's limited jurisdiction to be heard.
-Federal question jurisdiction is a type of Article III jurisdiction, and it allows an Article III court to take cases that arise under federal law.
+That said, Article III jurisdiction is limited jurisdiction, and a case can only be heard by an Article III court if it falls under at least one category of that limited jurisdiction.
+Those categories are defined by Congress and cannot exceed the boundaries of the judicial power described in Article III, Section 2.
+Federal question jurisdiction is a category of Article III jurisdiction, and it allows an Article III court to take cases that arise under federal law.
 That kind of jurisdiction does not allow an Article III court to hear cases that arise under local laws from a state or territory.

 On the other hand, Congress has the power to create legislative courts to adjudicate disputes related to its other powers under the Constitution, such as those provided under Article I or Article IV.
 The legislative court's purpose is limited to the exercise of that congressional power.
 A legislative court can have concurrent jurisdiction over at least some of the matters covered by Article III, but its powers need not be limited to Article III jurisdiction because its powers are not derived from Article III.
 However, a legislative court does not have access to the judicial power of the United States, and the judges of a legislative court are not required to have the protections of either the Good Behavior Clause or the Compensation Clause from Article III.
 That is, Congress may create legislative courts where the judges may be removed, and Congress may lower the salaries of those judges at any time.

 The doctrine that there are constitutional courts organized under Article III and legislative courts organized with other powers comes from American Insurance Co. v.
-Canter (1828), in which the court upheld an Article IV tribunal's exercise of admiralty jurisdiction, which is mentioned in Article III.
+Canter (1828).
+There, the court upheld an Article IV tribunal's exercise of admiralty jurisdiction, which is mentioned in Article III.
 As a legislative court, the scope of that tribunal's power was defined by a statute passed by Congress in a valid exercise of its powers under Article IV.
 From that case until O'Donoghue, constitutional courts and legislative courts were treated as mutually exclusive categories.